elizhyu/elizhyu.github.io/electric-guitar.md

     </div>
 </div>

-The parts are wired together according to the wiring diagram below by <a href="https://www.seymourduncan.com/">Seymour Duncan</a>, and installed onto the guitar body.
+The parts were wired together according to the wiring diagram below by <a href="https://www.seymourduncan.com/">Seymour Duncan</a>, and installed onto the guitar body.

 <div style="display:flex;">
     <div style="flex:49%;">